The Advantages and Disadvantages Of Peer to Peer Lending

 Every peer to peer investment is directly to an individual borrower, business, or group of borrowers.
 Each loan has its own rates, terms, and risk levels.
 Some platforms even offer pooled investment to multiple borrowers to mitigate risk across multiple investments.

-The disadvantages of P2P lending for investors
+The disadvantages of peer to peer lending for investors

 Risk of default

-The biggest disadvantage of peer to peer lending is the risk of borrower default.
+Some of financial advisors in boston say that the biggest disadvantage of peer to peer lending is the risk of borrower default.
 While stock rates can fluctuate, high-risk P2P lending can quickly turn into an all-or-nothing game.
 Fortunately, there are many platforms today addressing the risk of default with new collateral options and lending pools.

 Lack of transparency